chevah/geck/content/security-humanops.rst

 Use password management tools (ie LastPass, 1Password, etc) and ensure to enable MFA for these tools.

 Do not reuse passwords from your personal accounts with SFTPPlus accounts.

-Do not send passwords via cleartext.
-Or even better, do not continue to use services that send passwords via cleartext.

 When changing passwords do not use common password mutations like changing a character at the end.